gdianxiang/cpl_2019_foxes_and_marksmen/README.md

 <!--Methodology-->
 <h4>Further Details</h4>

-The player season long statistics were in the form of csv.
-With pandas, I am able to pull the data in the csv into a dataframe and put in additional statistics to be used to plot the scatter plot.
+The player season-long statistics were in the form of csv.
+With pandas, I can pull the data in the csv into a dataframe and put in additional statistics to be used to plot the scatter plot.

-Two characteristics of a good striker that one can consider is having good positioning and to be able to convert chance.
+Two characteristics of what one may consider a good striker are having good positioning and being able to convert chances.
 With the objective of trying to measure good positioning, I used the metric of xG/Shots.
-If the player was able to obtain high average xG per shot that they take, one may presume that they were able to position themselves well to be able to get a high xG shot.
-For good conversion of chances I used goals/xG as a ratio of how much they were able to overperform with regards to the expected chances they were having.
+If the player was able to obtain a high average xG per shot that they take, one may presume that they were able to position themselves well to be able to get a high xG shot.
+For good conversion of chances, I used goals/xG as a ratio of how much they were able to overperform relative to the expected chances they were having.

-The data for shots taken were separately presented in the csv as shots on target ('SOG'), off target ('Off'), and inclusive of penalties.
+The data for shots taken were separately presented in the csv as shots on target ('SOG'), off-target ('Off'), and inclusive of penalties.
 The goals and xG ('ExpG') statistics were also inclusive of penalty shots.
 Therefore, I had to remove the statistics to penalties as we are looking at how the player performed in open play, and penalties-related statistics will skew our understanding of the statistics.

 Players with high average xG (good positioning) are labelled 'foxes', with no indication of their finishing ability, while players who were able to convert their chances well were labelled 'marksmen' for their accuracy (with no indication of their ability to get into good positions).
 Players who were able to fulfil both criteria were labelled 'all-stars' in recognition of their overall ability.

-The scatter plot was created with the top quartile of players by number of shots (43 players in this case, more than enough to cover notable players in a league of seven teams) to prevent players with low playing time from skew the statistics (eg. played little but had one good chance).
-We also want a relatively high number of shots so that we are able to gather a more complete understanding of the actions by the player.
+The scatter plot was created with the top quartile of players by the number of shots (43 players in this case, more than enough to cover notable players in a league of seven teams) to prevent players with low playing time from skewing the statistics (eg. played little but had one good chance).
+We also want a relatively high number of shots so that we can gather a more complete understanding of the actions made by the player.
 <br>
 <br>
 <!--Results-->